Protect Your Sleep With Treatment

 According to the National Sleep Foundation, an estimated 18 million Americans suffer from sleep apnea.
 This is a serious medical condition where your airway is blocked resulting in your body stopping and restarts breathing during sleep.
 This can be extremely detrimental to your health.

 The most common form of sleep apnea results from an obstructive airway which means dentists can play an integral role in effective sleep apnea treatments due to their knowledge of the airway, head, and neck.
-If left untreated, sleep apnea can result in strokes, heart attacks, mood disorders, and more which is why Dr. Garceau highly recommends seeking treatment.
+If left untreated, sleep apnea can result in strokes, heart attacks, mood disorders, and more which is why our Windsor, CT dentist, Dr. Garceau highly recommends seeking treatment.

 Treatment Starts at Your Dentist’s Office